-Discover the benefits of using our tracking sheet to help your discount card fundraiser run more smoothly
+Discover the benefits of tracking your discount card sale

 Zig Ziglar, an author and one of the world’s most popular motivational speakers once said that, “If you want to reach a goal, you must ‘see the reaching’ in your own mind before you actually arrive at your goal”.
 So do you have a sales goal, and do you have a way to measure your progress along the way?

 Assuming that you already know how much money your group needs to raise, let’s talk about why it’s important to keep an eye on how you’re progressing along the way.
 Why is it important to track your sale?
 There are basically 2 primary reasons why fundraiser tracking is important.

 First, discount card fundraising works just like selling candy bars.
 You must distribute them to your sellers so they can turn around and sell them to family and friends.
 Handing out a product to sell is like distributing money.
 Each card has value.
 It’s worth something because it’s going to bring profit to the group.
 Therefore, just like keeping track of the money in your bank account, the same principle applies to your discount cards.

 Second is accountability.
 If you’re sellers know that you’re keeping track of how many cards they have in their possession, they’ll know exactly how much money they’ll be expected to bring back.
 To be clear, we’re not necessarily implying that this is an integrity issue.
 It’s more about obligation and responsibility.

 To bring this point home, here is a real-life example of what can happen if you don’t track your discount card fundraiser.